GULibrarySandbox/advanced-data-wrangle-old/content/3-lesson.md

 ---
-title: Add
+title: Find
 nav: true
 ---
-# Add a new variable to enhance the data
+# Find a key variable to enhance the data

 --------